 2. Vitamin B5

 One of the primary signs of a serious vitamin B5 deficiency is muscle impairment and pain.
 Vitamin B5 is responsible for helping with nerve function, specifically creating an important molecule called acetylcholine.
-Acetylcholine is used to send nerve signals to muscles; this helps the body avoid nerve damage and impairment.
-Vitamin B5 is also known to accelerate our healing process.
-(3)

 Some foods naturally high in vitamin B5 include avocado, sunflower seeds, eggs, salmon and lentils.
 Taking B vitamin complex supplements is correlated with lower levels of joint pain, enhanced muscle strength, and fewer symptoms associated with muscle or joint fatigue.